facebook/infer/_docs/03-infer-bug-types.md

     return new BugReportAttachment(Uri.fromFile(file), stream);
   }
 ```

-If you look for the definition of <kbd>BugReportAttachment</kbd> (you can do ''abgs BugReportAttachment'' in bunnylol to find it)
-you will see that it is intended here that an object that wraps <kbd>stream </kbd> is passed to the caller of <kbd> createAttachment</kbd>.
+In this case it is intended that an object that wraps `stream` is passed to the caller of `createAttachment`.
-You should certainly not close stream hear, because it is being passed to the outside.
+You should certainly not close stream here, because it is being passed to the outside.

 But for escaping resources like this you still need to be careful of exceptions.
 For example, in